 If you are considering a career as an information security analyst, review the Research Occupations tool on MySECO.
 Take self-assessments to make sure your skills and interests align with this career path.

-If time to earn a degree and money to pay for your education are concerns, think about completing a two-year associate degree in technology that will transfer toward your bachelor’s degree, particularly if you are eligible for My Career Advancement Account Scholarship assistance.
+If time to earn a degree and money to pay for your education are concerns, think about completing a two-year associate degree in technology that will transfer toward your bachelor’s degree.
 With your associate degree, you should be able to find employment, earn income and start gaining technology experience until you’re ready to complete your bachelor’s degree.
-Many employers offer education benefits, and you may find additional funding assistance on the Scholarship Finder.
+Look for additional funding assistance on the Scholarship Finder or check to see if you are eligible for My Career Advancement Account Scholarship assistance.

 The demand for information security analysts is very high and is expected to grow in the coming years, making this a very portable career path.
 Start your job search by checking for federal job opportunities for computer system analysts on USAJOBS.
-Then, visit the Military Spouse Employment Partnership Job Search to view the wide range of positions available with companies and organizations such as:
+Then, visit the Military Spouse Employment Partnership Job Search to view the wide range of positions available with companies and organizations that may include the following:

 - Act 1 Group

 - Booz Allen Hamilton